AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

 CPU Fan

- - This laptop seems to have zero-fan mode where it won't start spinning until the temp reaches above 70c and stops spinning once the temp cools down to around 50c.
+ - This laptop seems to have a fan curve mode where it won't start spinning until the temp reaches above 70c and stops spinning once the temp cools down to around 50c (Optimized setting in Thermal Management).
  - Has a single pipe heatsink -> Swapped with dual pipe heatsink from Latitude 5310 model(Had to bend one of the pipes a little bit).
 If I had known a difference it made, I wouldn't have bothered swapping.
 I think laptop cooling pad will probably do a better job.
+ - The CPU fan can be controlled with MacsFanControl app which is very limited in terms of what you can control.
+The fan RPM can be adjusted from 3400 ~ 6000RPM at constant.
+Do note that this will only work if Fan Control Override is enabled via BIOS mod.
+This feature is not accessible from the BIOS menu.

 Wi-Fi/Bluetooth

  - Comes with Intel Dual Band Wireless AC 9560 -> Swapped with BCM94360NG module to enjoy Airplay/Airdrop/continuity features.
 MHF4 extension cable was required as one(main) of the two antenna cables was too short to reach the main antenna port on BCM94360 module.